Victoria Montesi

 Victoria Montesi is a fictional character appearing in American comic books published by Marvel Comics.
-Created by writer/editor Christian Cooper, she first appeared in The Darkhold #1 (October 1992), and is notable for being the first openly lesbian character to appear in Marvel Comics.
+Created by writer/editor Christian Cooper, she first appeared in The Darkhold #1 (October 1992), and is notable for being the first openly lesbian lead character to appear in Marvel Comics.

 Publication history

 Victoria Montesi first appeared in The Darkhold #1 (October 1992).
-Created by writer and editor Christian Cooper, she was the first openly lesbian character to appear in Marvel Comics.
+Created by writer and editor Christian Cooper, she was the first openly lesbian lead character to appear in Marvel Comics.

 Fictional character biography

 Montesi is the only child of Monsignor Vittorio Montesi; the Montesi line was long ago designated as the guardians of the Darkhold, a tome of ancient black magic which has the potential to summon the Elder God Chthon to wreak havoc upon the Earth, but Victoria, half-American, disbelieves her father's claims and takes up hospital work in Rome, where she lives with her lover, karate instructor Natasha "Nash" Salvato.

 However, when pages from the Darkhold are distributed to unsuspecting mortals by a demonic Dwarf and Nash is rendered quadriplegic and comatose following an explosion intended to kill Victoria, she joins with occult expert Louise Hastings and Interpol agent Sam Buchanan to recover the pages as the Darkhold Redeemers.